TailGuy/DF-docker/README.md

 # DF-docker
-This project is used to
+This project is used to automatically install and set up a data historian and data transformation from OPC UA to MQTT and monitoring.

+> [!NOTE]
+> Make sure to set up your environment variables before running the docker compose script

 ## Gettting started